lorenzo-rovigatti/comp_bio_notes/proteins.md

 (sec:primary_structure)=
 # Primary structure

 The order in which amino acids are linked together by peptide bonds is known as the *primary structure* of a protein.
 The convention to list the sequence of a protein is to use the one-letter or three-letter codes for amino acids in the sequence, which has a well-defined directionality.
 The sequence starts at the end of the amino acid chain that has a free amine group ($-NH2$), which is called N-terminus and, by convention, marks the beginning of a protein.
-The other end has a free carboxyl group (-COOH) and is known as the C-terminus, which is considered the end of the protein.
+The other end has a free carboxyl group ($-COOH$) and is known as the C-terminus, which is considered the end of the protein.

 :::{tip} An example
 :class: dropdown